 Encouraging family engagement is more than common courtesy.
 It’s one of the best strategies to create a positive learning environment for all students.
 Find out what family engagement is, how to nurture it, and how to create a community built on family-teacher relationships in your school.

-What is Parent Engagement?
+What is Family Engagement?

-Parent Engagement and Student Success
+Family Engagement = Student Success

-- Earn higher grades or test scores
+- Earn higher grades and test scores

 - Graduate from high school and attend post-secondary education

 - Develop self-confidence and motivation in the classroom